Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 # API-Management Traffic-Monitor based ELK stack

-When having many API-Gateway instances with millions of requests the API-Gateway Traffic Monitor can become slow.
-The purpose of this project is to solve that performance issue and get other benefits by using a standard external datastore: Elasticsearch.
+When having many API-Gateway instances with millions of requests the API-Gateway Traffic Monitor can become slow and the observation period quite short.
+The purpose of this project is to solve that performance issue, make it possible to observe a long time-frame and get other benefits by using a standard external datastore: [Elasticsearch](https://www.elastic.co/elasticsearch).

 The overall architecture this project provides looks like this:
 ![Architecture][img1]

+This also makes it possible to collect data from API-Gateways running all over the world into a centralized Elasticsearch instance to have it available with the best possible performance independing from the network performance.
+It also helps, when running the Axway API-Gateway in Docker-Orchestration-Environment where containers are started and stopped as it avoids to loose data, when an API-Gateway container is stopped.

 ### How it works
 Each API-Gateway instance is writing, [if configured](#enable-open-traffic-event-log), Open-Traffic Event-Log-Files, which are streamed by [Filebeat](https://www.elastic.co/beats/filebeat) into a Logstash-Instance.
-[Logstash](https://www.elastic.co/logstash) performs data pre-processing, combines different events and finally forwards the document into an [Elasticsearch](https://www.elastic.co/elasticsearch) cluster.
+[Logstash](https://www.elastic.co/logstash) performs data pre-processing, combines different events and finally forwards these so called documents into an Elasticsearch cluster.

 Once the data is indexed by Elasticsearch it can be used by different clients.
 This process allows almost realtime monitoring of incoming requests.
 It takes around 5 seconds until a request is available in Elasticsearch.